 I’m posting John’s question below for two reasons.

 Firstly, it made me laugh out loud.
+I feel his pain.

 So have a look below.
-Any takers?

 I have asked quite a few fellow model railroaders, hobby shop owners, and book store owners.
 I get the same answer from them.
 The question is about basic wiring on my HO scale model layout.
 I just want a simple answer.
 The answers are way too complicated.